-Shaheen Bagh gathering peaceful, police blocked roads ‘unnecessarily’, ex-CIC Habibullah tells SC
+Shaheen Bagh gathering peaceful, police blocked roads ‘unnecessarily’, interlocutor tells SC

-Wajahat Habibullah accompanied the Supreme Court interlocutors to the site on February 19, when he spoke to the protestors.
+Wajahat Habibullah, in his affidavit in the SC on Sunday, also sought to know the names of the police officials responsible for deciding to block other roads.

-Former Chairperson of the National Commission for Minorities Wajahat Habibullah on Sunday called the gathering at Delhi’s Shaheen Bagh peaceful and beautiful, and blamed the police for unnecessarily blocking roads, reported Live Law.
-Habibullah, who was also India’s first Chief Information Commissioner, made the observations in an affidavit that he filed in the Supreme Court.
+Wajahat Habibullah, one of the Supreme Court’s interlocutors for the Shaheen Bagh protests, has called the protests peaceful and beautiful, and blamed the police for unnecessarily blocking roads, reported Live Law.
+Habibullah, who is a former Chairperson of the National Commission for Minorities, made the observations in an affidavit that he filed in the Supreme Court on Sunday.
 The court will consider it on Monday.

 The protest, which is going on since December 15 and is led by women and children, has been challenged in the Supreme Court by petitioners claiming that the demonstrators have blocked traffic.
-On Monday, the Supreme Court appointed senior advocates Sanjay Hegde and Sadhana Ramachandran as mediators to convince the protestors to move their demonstration elsewhere.
-Habibullah had accompanied the two interlocutors to the protest site on February 19.
+On Monday, the Supreme Court appointed senior advocates Sanjay Hegde and Sadhana Ramachandran as mediators to convince the protestors to move their demonstration elsewhere and told it to consult with Habibullah.
+He had accompanied the two interlocutors to the protest site on February 19.

 The protestors have occupied a stretch of GD Birla Marg, an arterial road that connects Delhi and Noida, which still remains closed.
 Residents of nearby localities have complained that the blockade is causing them inconvenience, and commuters on this route say it has added to their travel time.